GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Additional new tools in GENGA

 \subsection{The a-e and a-i grid option}

-The a-e and a-e grids are two dimensional histograms.
+The a-e and a-e grids are two-dimensional histograms.
 They count the number of particles in a given time span for each cell in a 'semi-major axis vs. eccentricity' or a 'semi-major axis vs. inclination' grid.
 The grids are calculated on the fly directly on the GPU, and they are particularly useful to visualize short time dynamics of a system without having to write a lot of output files.
-The grids are updated during the FG step of the integrator by using an atomic add operation, which allows that multiple bodies are increasing the value of the same grid cell at the same time step.
+The grids are updated during the FG step.
+Since multiple bodies in parallel could contribute to the same a-e or a-i cell count, we use an atomicAdd\footnote{A CUDA atomic function performs its operation without interference from other threads and is therefore thread safe.} operation to make sure that every body is counted correctly.
 This usage of the CUDA atomicAdd functions could potentially slow down the simulation when a lot of particles contribute to the same cell, but they also reduce the needed amount of memory.
 The a-e and a-i grids are stored in the GPU memory.
 Only at given intervals, the data is transferred back to the CPU and written to a file.
 In Figure \ref{fig:aeCount} is shown an example of the a-e grid.
 It can help to visualize the dynamics of a system, and makes short time movements of the particles visible.